dasch-swiss/dsp-tools/docs/cli-commands.md

 |--------------------------------------------------------------------------|
 | We do not guarantee that the state of an xmlupload is cleanly saved after `Ctrl + C`.
 We only guarantee this for `dsp-tools xmlupload --interrupt-after`. |

-This command resumes a previously interrupted XML upload.
+This command resumes a previously interrupted `xmlupload` or `ingest-xmlupload`.

 ```bash
 dsp-tools resume-xmlupload [options]